 Yes, there are cash machines in Puerto Ayora (Santa Cruz, in the harbour and 3 more sites) and Puerto Baquerizo Moreno (San Cristobal, in the harbour), but just a few.
 In Puerto Villamil (Isabela) and on Floreana there are NO ATMs.
-Until 2014 the airports did not count with ATM’s, but since December 2014 there is a cash machine in the check-in hall of the airport of Baltra.
+Until 2014 the airports did not have ATMs, but as of December 2014 there is a cash machine in the check-in hall of the airport of Baltra.

 Please don’t rely fully on them and also take your National Park Entrance fee in cash.
 Consider ATMs only for individual land-based extensions (before or after your cruise), or for emergency situations.
 These might be empty, or there might not be enough time during your land visit.

-Galapagos is a remote destination, and mobile phone- and Internet-connections are still erratic and expensive.
-In and around Puerto Ayora (Santa Cruz), Puerto Baquerizo Moreno (San Cristobal) and Puerto Villamil (Isabela) you can use your mobile devices to communicate with the outer world.
-These settlements also count with Internet cafes, which you might visit during a town visit.
+The Galapagos is a remote destination, and mobile phone and Internet-connections are still erratic and expensive.
+In and around Puerto Ayora (Santa Cruz), Puerto Baquerizo Moreno (San Cristobal) and Puerto Villamil (Isabela) you can use your mobile devices to communicate with the outside world.
+These settlements also have Internet cafes, which you might visit during a town visit.

-A certain provider might have connection on one of the uninhabited islands (including Española !), while another has not.
-Most remote islands such as Fernandina, northern Isabela and Genovesa are NOT covered by these communication networks, so over there you still can enjoy Galapagos fully undisturbed.
+Certain providers might have connection on one of the uninhabited islands (including Española!), while others do not.
+The most remote islands such as Fernandina, northern Isabela and Genovesa are NOT covered by these communication networks, so over there you still can enjoy the Galapagos fully undisturbed.

-We neither have WIFI or Internet on board, nor a satellite telephone.
-In emergency situations the crew can always communicate to the outer world by our HF radio or VHF radio (marine telephone).
+We don’t have Wi-Fi or Internet on-board, nor a satellite telephone.
+In emergency situations the crew can always communicate to the outside world by using our HF radio or VHF radio (marine telephone).

 Yes you can.
-In your cabin are US-style electrical outlets of 110V/220V.
-Don’t forget to bring adapters when you come from a country where distinct outlets are used.
+In your cabin you will find US-style electrical outlets (110V/220V).
+Don’t forget to bring adapters when you come from a country where different outlets are used.

-No, we don’t have a special dress-code on board in the way of the Luxury Class cruise ships.
-After the excursions there is time to fresh-up and change your outdoor clothes for casual wear.
-We just ask you to take of shoes after boarding (you can bring indoor-shoes with rubber soles or slippers for yacht-use, if desired).
-In Galapagos we have an extra reason for this policy.
-We have to do our utmost to avoid that seeds under our shoes get dispersed on other islands and introduce new species.
+No, we don’t have a special dress-code on-board like on Luxury Class cruise ships.
+After the excursions there is time to freshen up and change from your outdoor clothes into casual wear.
+We just ask you to take shoes off after boarding (you can bring indoor-shoes with rubber soles or slippers for yacht-use, if desired).
+On the Galapagos Islands we have an extra reason for this policy.
+We have to do our utmost to avoid seeds under our shoes getting dispersed onto other islands and introducing new species.

 No we don’t.
 But occasionally you can wash some clothes with biodegradable washing powder in your bathroom.

-For your own safety and health a non-smoking policy is enforced in the interior areas aboard.
-Smoking is only allowed at the Sun Deck (neither on the islands)
+For your own health and safety, a non-smoking policy is enforced in the indoor areas aboard.
+Smoking is only allowed on the Sun Deck (not on the islands).